helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 This HIP proposes changing the method of payment for Location Assert Fees on the IOT subDAO from Data Credits (DC) burned from HNT to IOT tokens.
 The primary purpose of this change is to drive value into IOT tokens and provide them with a small amount of utility.
 This HIP does not propose altering any other aspect of Location Assert Fees.

 ## Motivation:
 Currently, Location Assert Fees are paid using HNT tokens.
-However, there is no economic benefit to the IOT subDAO under HIP-51 to pay for Location Assert fees using HNT , as none of the burned tokens accrue back to the subDAO or increase the subDAO's DAO Utility Score.
+However, there is no economic benefit to the IOT subDAO under HIP-51 to pay for Location Assert fees using DC, as none of the burned tokens accrue back to the subDAO or increase the subDAO's DAO Utility Score.
 This proposal seeks to address this issue by transitioning the method of payment to IOT tokens.

 By adopting IOT tokens as the method of payment, it aims to drive value into the IOT ecosystem and give IOT tokens a small amount of utility.
 Moreover, this change aligns with the rules established in HIP-51, as detailed below.